mcapurri/Sensory-bingo/README.md

 A sensory version of the bingo game, which offer the speech recognition feature.

+Please note: Speech recognition does not work on Brave browser

 ## Available Scripts

 In the project directory, you can run: